-Watershed Area Steering Committees have the following responsibilities including, but not limited to:
+Watershed Area Steering Committees have the following responsibilities, including, but not limited to:

 - a.
 Select studies for submittal to the Scientific Studies Program. - b.
 Select Project concepts for submittal for the Technical Resources Program. - c.
-Forward select Project Feasibility Studies or functionally equivalent Feasibility Study level information to the Scoring Committee for scoring. - d.
-Review the list of scored Projects and Feasibility Studies returned by the Scoring Committee.
+Forward select Project Feasibility Studies or functionally equivalent Feasibility Studylevel information to the Scoring Committee for scoring.

-- e.
+- d.
+Review the list of scored Project Feasibility Studies or functionally equivalent Feasibility Study-level information returned by the Scoring Committee and select Project Feasibility Studies or functionally equivalent Feasibility Study-level information for funding. - e.
 Prepare a Stormwater Investment Plan detailing funding allocations to the Infrastructure Program, Technical Resource Program, and Scientific Studies Program. - f.
-Provide the recommended Stormwater Investment Plan to the ROC which will be submitted to the Board of Supervisors. - g.
-Quarterly, review Quarterly Progress/Expenditure reports submitted by Project Developers.
-The Watershed Area Steering Committees will review the Quarterly Progress/Expenditure reports to verify that the Project schedule, budget, scope and benefits have not significantly changed and are consistent with the transfer agreement.
+Provide the recommended Stormwater Investment Plan to the ROC, which will be forwarded to the Board of Supervisors. - g.
+Quarterly, review Quarterly Progress/Expenditure reports submitted by Infrastructure Program Project Developers.
+The Watershed Area Steering Committees will review the Quarterly Progress/Expenditure reports to verify that the Project schedule, budget, scope and expected benefits have not significantly changed and are consistent with the Transfer Agreement.
 Projects that run over budget, are behind schedule, or reduce scope or benefits may be subject to loss of funding. - h.
-Quarterly, forward the Quarterly Progress/Expenditure reports to the ROC with any recommendations and/or concerns. - i.
-Annually, provide the ROC a Watershed Area Regional Program Progress (WARPP) report on Stormwater Investment Plan activities authorized for the previous year.
+Quarterly, forward the Quarterly Progress/Expenditure reports to the ROC along with any recommendations and/or concerns. - i.
+Annually, provide the ROC with a Watershed Area Regional Program Progress (WARPP) report on Stormwater Investment Plan activities authorized for the previous year.
 The WARPP reports shall summarize how funds have achieved SCW Program Goals as articulated in Section I. - j.
 Provide additional relevant information, as requested by the Board of Supervisors. - k.
 Help identify Project partners and additional sources of funding to augment and leverage SCW Program revenues for Projects and Programs. - I. Select Watershed Coordinators from a list of eligible candidates provided by the District.